kesteckb/COMSM-SEGP/BackgroundAndMotivation/README.md

     * The game-group play ‘The Kingdom of Taste’ (a board game designed to spark interest in healthy meal composition) during a three week intervention period
     * Each group takes qualitative tests before and after the intervention period, and the authors record a significant positive change in food behaviour in most families

 A review paper by Baranowski et al. (2019) [10] surveys 22 similar studies on dietary education and behaviour change games.
 They find that all but one of these reported positive changes in eating habits from playing the game.
-This finding supports the notion that healthy eating may be promoted through game-based nutritional education, suggests that educational games might be an effective way to tackle excess sugar consumption.
+This finding supports the notion that healthy eating may be promoted through game-based nutritional education, and suggests that educational games might be an effective way to tackle excess sugar consumption.